 Not all types of closet lighting can be used in all closets.
 As with any electrical wiring or device, fire safety is critical.
 Many wired lighting fixtures require a minimum clearance of 6 to 12 inches between a light source and a surface.
-Most municipalities follow National Electric Code (NEC) guidelines, which stipulate that closet lights should be recessed, or surface mounted without exposed bulbs, unless your closet is a walk-in space.
+Most municipalities follow National Electric Code (NEC) guidelines, which stipulate that closet lights should be recessed, or surface mounted without exposed bulbs unless your closet is a walk-in space.

-In other words, the size and layout of your closet has everything to do with the kind of lighting you can use in the space.
+In other words, the size and layout of your closet have everything to do with the kind of lighting you can use in the space.
 It’s always best to contact your local municipality to see what the exact building codes are in your area.

-The materials your closet lighting is made of is another important consideration, and will vary depending on the type of lighting you install.
+The materials your closet lighting is made of is another important consideration and will vary depending on the type of lighting you install.
 For example, frames for track lighting are usually made of metal.
 These frames, or tracks, come in a variety of finishes to match different décor styles.
 Recessed lights, on the other hand, are often framed in rings of white plastic resin or silver metal.

 Fluorescent vs. LED